lraton/lraton.github.io/README.md

 sudo docker builder build -t applab .
 `

-To expose the TCP port use
+To expose the TCP port and atach a volume use

 `
-sudo docker run --name applab-nginx -d -p 8080:80 "image-id" `
+sudo docker run --name applab-nginx -d -p 8080:80 -v volname:/app image-id `

 To start the container